-Due to the increasing skills shortage in the electrical industry, there is a great deal of interest as it offers a lifelong career.
-There will always be a need for electricians as the electrical industry evolves with changing technologies, electrical systems need to be installed and maintained by professionals in domestic, commercial, industrial, and mining industries.
+There is currently a skills shortage in the electrical industry (and doesn’t look like stopping anytime soon).
+Plus there will always be a need for electricians as the electrical industry evolves with changing technologies, electrical systems need to be installed and maintained by professionals in domestic, commercial, industrial, and mining industries.

-Being an electrician allows for a diverse and changing work environment with various individual jobs being part of many electrician average working weeks.
-Your can easily move from outdoor projects such as supply cables and street lighting to indoor projects including buildings under construction or residential projects.
-This diversity will depend on whether you choose to specialise within commercial, domestic, industrial or mining sectors.
+Being an electrician allows for a diverse and changing work environment with various individual jobs being part of many electricians’ average working weeks.
+You can easily move from outdoor projects such as supply cables and street lighting to indoor projects including buildings under construction or residential projects.
+This diversity will depend on whether you choose to specialise within commercial, domestic, industrial, renewable energy or mining sectors.

 If you’re interested in starting your own business many electricians are self-employed who own and manage their own business; this can be fun and exciting and a good reason to become an electrician.

 You should never choose a career based on what you’ll earn, you need to be passionate about what you’re going to do with your career.
 But let’s be honest we all want to know what we’re going to earn.
 A 1st year apprentice can start on approx. $25,000, a 4th Year apprentice about $44,000 and once you have your A grade, average salary is $60,000 and upwards.*